The mode of assessment for the

 summative evaluation in higher education.
 Invariably, the revisions may

-and the examination questions format.
-In this regard, you are advised to
+weightage and the examination questions format.
+In this regard, you are

 The assessment for the majority of courses usually